Deciphering compressed electroweakino excesses with MadAnalysis 5: New ATLAS electroweakino searches in

 We rescale the generated event samples so that the corresponding production cross sections match next-to-leading order predictions, supplemented by next-to-leading logarithmic threshold corrections in the strong coupling (NLO+NLL).
 We compute these cross sections using \lstinline{Resummino}~\cite{Fuks:2013vua, Fiaschi:2023tkq}, separately for each of the three processes in eq.~\eqref{eq:process}.
 Finally, exclusion limits are derived using \spey and its interface with \lstinline{pyhf}, and we include a 5\% statistical uncertainty on the signal to remain consistent with the ATLAS limit-setting procedure.

 The validation of our recast implementation is performed for a selected set of benchmark scenarios featuring light higgsinos, the relevant electroweakino states being thus defined as

-We emphasise that the choice of a real neutralino mixing matrix leads to a negative mass eigenvalue for $m_{\tilde{\chi}^0_2}$.
-We compare predictions obtained with \madanalysis to those obtained with \lstinline{HackAnalysis}, considering the latter as a reliable reference for cross-checking our results since it has been validated in~\cite{Agin:2024yfs}.
+where $\tilde H_{u,d}^{0,\pm}$ denote the neutral and charged higgsino gauge eigenstates associated with the up-type and down-type Higgs doublets.
+We emphasise that the choice of a real neutralino mixing matrix leads to a negative mass eigenvalue for $m_{\tilde{\chi}^0_2}$, which reflects only a phase convention for the Majorana fields.
+This does not affect physical observables and is correctly handled by \lstinline{MadGraph5_aMC@NLO} and \lstinline{Pythia 8}.
+We compare predictions obtained with \madanalysis to those obtained with \lstinline{HackAnalysis} at the level of both signal region yields and efficiencies for definite benchmark scenarios, as well as at the level of the final exclusion contours in the electroweakino mass plane.
+The \lstinline{HackAnalysis} implementation is thus used here purely as an independent validation reference, given that it has been validated in~\cite{Agin:2024yfs}.
 Additionally, we compute exclusion contours and compare them with the official ATLAS limits for scenarios in which the masses of the two neutralinos are free parameters, while the mass of the chargino is fixed at the midpoint between them.
 An excellent agreement is observed in all cases.

 To illustrate the validation procedure, figure~\ref{fig:atlas_2018_16_validation} presents a comparison of the expected and observed exclusion limits for the considered simplified higgsino model.
 The results are projected onto a two-dimensional plane defined by the mass of the heavier neutralino $m_{\tilde\chi_2^0}$ and its mass difference with the lightest neutralino, \be \Delta m(\tilde\chi_2^0, \tilde\chi_1^0) = m_{\tilde\chi_2^0} - m_{\tilde\chi_1^0}\,. \ee The left panel of the figure shows the expected exclusion contours, computed under the assumption that observations match SM predictions (\lstinline{spey.ExpectationType.aposteriori} in the \lstinline{spey} terminology).
 The \madanalysis\ exclusion is depicted as a dashed black line, along with its $1\sigma$ variation, while the official ATLAS exclusion is shown as a solid red line.
 We obtain an amazing agreement between the ATLAS results and the \madanalysis predictions.
 The right panel presents the corresponding observed exclusion contours, derived using ATLAS data when initialising the statistical model (\lstinline{spey.ExpectationType.observed} in the \lstinline{spey} terminology).
 The agreement remains reasonably good, particularly considering the uncertainties inherent to the \madanalysis recast.
 Note that we do not include control regions in the recast, nor do we include a signal uncertainty, which was found to improve agreement around $\Delta m \sim 10$ GeV \cite{Agin:2024yfs}.